 This scholastic honor society fosters excellence in scholarship in business studies.
-Graduate students must be in the top 20 percent of the class, seniors in the top 10 percent and juniors in the top seven percent.
+Graduate students must be in the top 20 percent of the class while seniors, juniors, and second-semester sophomores must rank in the top 10 percent of their classes.

 Delta Sigma Pi Business Fraternity

 This professional business fraternity promotes professional development and the study of business.
 Activities include business speakers, community service projects and social gatherings.

 Sponsor: Stephanie Morawo

 The Executive Society, a host and leadership organization, enhances top College of Business students' knowledge of the business world through interaction with other College of Business students, faculty, Auburn alumni and other prominent business leaders.
 Undergraduate students in the College of Business are eligible to apply.